lekoala/admini/README.md

 ## BS Companion

-Some features of admini have been extracted to a third party module called [BS Companion](https://bs-companion.vercel.app/)
+Some bootstrap related features of admini have been extracted to a third party module called [BS Companion](https://bs-companion.vercel.app/)

 - Responsive Table : Nice responsive tables without ugly scrollbars
 - BS Tabs : Improved tabs, that collapse down to a dropdown and with linkable tabs